 I’m a huge fan of planning, but there are really good reasons why each of these restaurants could be a perfect experience OR could be a location to skip.
 Dining is a subjective topic due to a ton of variables that range from time of reservation to dietary preferences/restrictions to everything in between.

-My recommendation for any of the Top 10 ADR’s to get ASAP is to know your budget, keep track of the calendar and be ready to make a decision prior to 180 days out.
+My recommendation for any of the Top 10 ADR’s to get ASAP is to know your budget, keep track of the calendar and be ready to make a decision prior to the opening of the reservation window – which as of writing is 60 days (previously 180 days).

 Remember that it’s your opportunity to create some magic, because as our friends at The Disney Food Blog say…Food is a Theme Park:)